cornelcroi/photo-sharing-website/README.md

   - replace `your_emailaddress@domain.com` with your own email address in `amplify/backend/boostrap/adminuser/parameters.json`

 - Image resize
-  - The application resizes images using the `sharp` library packaged as Lambda Layer
+  - The application resizes images using the `sharp` library packaged as Lambda Layer,
   - The layer is deployed in `eu-west-1` AWS Region (from ) so you must deploy the application in this AWS Region.
-If you plan to deploy to a different Region, follow [this tutorial](https://aws.amazon.com/blogs/compute/using-lambda-layers-to-simplify-your-development-process) to create a sharp layer in that region and then update the layer arn in  `amplify/backend/function/S3TriggeraXXXX/S3TriggeraXXXX-cloudformation-template.json`
+If you plan to deploy to a different Region, follow [this tutorial](https://aws.amazon.com/blogs/compute/using-lambda-layers-to-simplify-your-development-process) to create a sharp layer in that region and then update the layer arn in  `amplify/backend/function/S3TriggeraXXXX/S3TriggeraXXXX-cloudformation-template.json`.

 **3. Installs the dependencies**
   ```